yushiangfu/study-notes/d2-gpio.md

 ....
 ```

-Once we acquire the line handle, we specify flags later converted to value or event requests by the GPIO library internally.
+After obtaining the line handle for a GPIO, we can specify flags that are internally converted to value or event requests by the GPIO library.
-As for the event, a kernel thread is created to monitor and wake up the stalled task in response to the event (rising or falling edge, or both).

-- value setting
+- For value setting, we can configure the following options:
-  - output high
+  - Set the GPIO output to high.
-  - output low
+  - Set the GPIO output to low.
-  - input
+  - Set the GPIO as an input.
-- event waiting
+- For event waiting, we can configure the following options:
-  - input + register interrupt handler
+  - Set the GPIO as an input and register an interrupt handler to monitor events such as rising or falling edges, or both.

 <p align="center"><img src="images/gpio/chip.png" /></p>